karo-txs/ViPAnn/README.md

 - Landmarks: List of landmarks to process (hand, body).
 - Label_CSV_Path: Path to CSV file containing labels for videos (optional).
 - Save_Sample_Rate: Rate at which sample frames will be saved as .png.
 Default is 100.
+- Workers: Number of workers.
+- Max_sampler: Maximum number of videos to process.

 ### Output